Textualize/textual/README.md

 Textual adds interactivity to [Rich](https://github.com/Textualize/rich) with a Python API inspired by modern development development.

-On modern terminal software (installed by default on most system) Textual apps can use **16.7 million** colors with mouse support and smooth flicker-free animation.
+On modern terminal software (installed by default on most systems), Textual apps can use **16.7 million** colors with mouse support and smooth flicker-free animation.
 A powerful layout engine and re-usable components makes it possible to build apps that rival the desktop and web experience.

 ## Compatibility